arthurbr11/Blackjack/README.md

 The file **analysis_proba** allows us to better understand the game and to analyze counting methods.
 The five functions in the file retrives data from the game and plot curbs to analyze counting methods.
 The code is quite explicit : the first function extract data from the game of AI players.
 Then the second function create the list of AI money to each party and the last functions plot the data and calculate the moment when the AI should leave the game to maximize the gain.
 # 5. Features
 The global operation of the game works, so we decided to make the player's experience of the game more enjoyable.
-To do so, the idea was to add music on the game, when a card is dealt...In addition, we also tried to add some help to the players with bonus tickets to advise them on actions (thanks to the card counting).
+To do so, the idea was to add music on the game, when a card is dealt, or some other actions...In addition, we also tried to add some flexibility for the user so he could change his bet when he have to choose it (not fix when you clik).

-# 6. Conclusion